 - Meet students’ affective needs by providing a true peer group and service learning opportunities.

-Specific scores needed for students moving into SBISD can be found on the application along with the names of qualifying tests.
+Specific scores needed for students moving into SBISD can be found on the application and on this website under the "qualifications tab" along with the names of qualifying tests.

 For more information about programming for the Spring Branch Academic Institute at 713-251-2219.